antonagestam/phantom-types/README.md

 return f"first element is: {head(items)}"
 ```

-This works, and you could totally move on like this from here, but, you've now introduced
+This works, and you could move on like this from here, but, you have now introduced
 shotgun parsing into your application, since further down the processing line you need to check
 the length if the iterable for other purposes.
+Shotgun parsing is an antipattern that results
+in a program state that is hard to predict and will very likely lead to bugs down the line.
 So how should you deal with this?

 Using phantom types you can use the builtin `NonEmpty` type.